 Local Group Archeaology/ Near-field cosmology

 I am currently seeking students to work on a range of exciting projects in astrophysics, cosmology, and instrumentation.
-Major projects include the Gemini Telescope GIRMOS spectrograph (top and 2nd from top), the POLARBEAR CMB polarization experiment (Middle), the CCAT submillimeter telescope project, the South Pole Telescope SPT (bottom 2 panels).
+Major projects include the the CCAT-prime submillimeter telescope project (top), Gemini Telescope GIRMOS spectrograph (2nd and third from top), the POLARBEAR CMB polarization experiment (Middle), the South Pole Telescope SPT (bottom 2 panels).

 Our group studies and models distant, ultra-luminous "submillimeter galaxies" using data from a large range of telescope facilities.
 We work on instrumentation, primarily the Adaptive Optics system for the GIRMOS spectrograph to go to the Gemini telescope in 2023.